 Transform your faith through Disciple Fast-Track.

 Trying to read the entire Bible is an amazing, but difficult goal, especially if you are reading on your own.
 Disciple Fast Track is a Bible study where you will join with others in diving into the Old and New Testament scriptures.
 Rev. Matt Patrick will be teaching the class and helping you not just read the scriptures, but understand them as well.
-It is 2 10-week studies in which you will cover the Old Testament and the New Testament.
-Sundays, September 15 – November 17, you will cover the Old Testament.
+It is two 10-week studies in which you will cover the New Testament and the Old Testament.
 Sundays, January 12 – March 15, 2020 will be focused on the New Testament.

 Participants will read 3 – 5 chapters of the Bible daily in preparation for the weekly meetings held on Sundays from 5 to 6:30 p.m.
 Child care will be offered if requested on the registration form.
-Register here or in the concourse at church beginning Sunday, August 4..
+To register email Susie Cobden or in the concourse at church beginning Sunday, December 8.
 The cost is $40 which is the cost of the Old and New Testament workbooks

 This large group Bible Study is a favorite among many women as it appeals to the beginning follower as well as the seasoned believer.
 Each session is essentially an independent study, so even if your schedule will prevent weekly attendance, feel free to attend as often as possible.
 Join us on Tuesdays at 9:15 for coffee and donuts ($1.00) and the program begins at 9:30 a.m. in the Community Hall.
 For more information, email Susie Cobden.
 Childcare available.